pvslav/portfolio/Python/ETL_3/README.md

 ## Step 3.
 Create schema and table in the database

-As the next step, we will write a function that will create a new scheme and a table in the database.
+As the next step, we will write a function that will create a new schema and a table in the database.

 ```python
 def create_schema_and_table():